Screen Shot dilly beans

-Video is 4:23 and shows the entire 13-day process, with updated progress every few days, as well as tips on keeping your ferment clean along the way.
+Video shows the entire process, with updated progress every few days, as well as tips on keeping your ferment clean along the way!

 Garlic Dilly Beans